browserengineering/book/book/layout.md

 ```

 Since a `BlockLayout`'s height depends on the height of its children, its height
-we must be computed after recursing to compute the heights of its children.
+must be computed after recursing to compute the heights of its children.
 Getting this dependency order right is crucial: get it wrong, and some layout
 object will try to read a value that hasn't been computed yet, and the browser
 will have a bug.